sbidin/modena/README.md

 * distance, `float`, a two-sample Kuiper-test-based measure (a distance sum)
 * label, `str`, `"pos"` or `"neg"`, separating positions into two clusters

-### notes
-Modena v1 supported only `fast5` files resquiggled by [tombo](https://nanoporetech.github.io/tombo/index.html).
-If you have an older dataset processed by tombo and wish to use it, visit [tag v1.0.0](https://github.com/sbidin/modena/tree/v1.0.0).